diogo-variani/dockers/README.md

 cd /mnt/host
 ./build-container.sh
 ```
-To save the container as image, execute after process finish
+To save the container as image, execute it after process finish
 ```bash
 docker commit < id container > ibm/broker:8.0.0.6
 ```
 ## Common steps

-Is necessary to disable the SELinux and xhost
+It is necessary to disable the SELinux and xhost

 ### On Fedora: